kijin/mysquirrel/README.md

 All variables marked with `?` and passed as separate parameters are automatically escaped.
 No more tedious escaping, no more SQL injection vulnerabilities.

-MySquirrel is released under Version 3 of the GNU General Public License.
+MySquirrel is released under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.html).

 ### What's wrong with `mysql_query()` ?

-Good old `mysql_*` functions are among the most commonly used in PHP web development, but they are rather difficult to protect against SQL injection attacks.
+Good old `mysql_*` functions are among the most commonly used in PHP web development, but they are rather difficult to protect against [SQL injection](http://en.wikipedia.org/wiki/Sql_injection) attacks.
-Injection-proofing often involves tedious escaping, and PHP supplies no less than three functions with convoluted names for this purpose: `stripslashes` (deprecated), `mysql_escape_string` (also deprecated), and `mysql_real_escape_string` (recommended).
+Injection-proofing often involves tedious escaping, and PHP supplies no less than three functions with convoluted names for this purpose: `stripslashes` (deprecated), `mysql_escape_string` (also deprecated), and `mysql_real_escape_string` ([recommended](http://ca2.php.net/manual/en/function.mysql-real-escape-string.php)).
 You are supposed to apply this function to each and every variable that you use in your query, all the while accounting for the quirks introduced by abominations such as magic quotes.
 However, a single unescaped parameter is all it takes for a remote attacker to pwn your database:
 `' OR 1 = 1; DELETE FROM table; --`.
 No wonder everyone wants you to stay far away from `mysql_*` functions.

-More modern extensions, such as PDO and MySQLi, enable prepared statements and/or parametrized queries that can greatly reduce injection vulnerabilities.
+More modern extensions, such as [PDO](http://ca.php.net/manual/en/book.pdo.php) and [MySQLi](http://ca.php.net/manual/en/book.mysqli.php), enable prepared statements and/or parametrized queries that can greatly reduce injection vulnerabilities.
 But they are not always available with shared hosting where PHP programs are most often deployed, not to mention that the powerful API (especially MySQLi) makes common tasks much more complicated than usual.
 Try to run a parametrized query using MySQLi with half a dozen bound variables!
 It is just as tedious, if not more, to use MySQLi properly as it is to use MySQL properly.
 As a result, PHP developers often hang on to the nearly deprecated `mysql_*` functions.

+MySquirrel comes to the rescue.
+Just see how easy it is, below:

 ### Quick start guide